-Two-Tier Applications
+Two-tier Applications

 You've seen how to assign the provider-and therefore the data-to the ClientDataset in a three-tier application.
 However, many times a simple two-tier application is all that's needed.
-So, how do you use DataSnap in a two-tier application?
+So, how do we accomplish this in a two-tier application?
 There are four possibilities:

 - Runtime assignment of data

-- Design-time assignment of data
+- · Design-time assignment of data

-- Runtime assignment of a provider
+- · Runtime assignment of a provider

 - Design-time assignment of a provider

 The two basic choices when using ClientDataset are assigning the AppServer property and assigning the data.
-If you choose to assign the AppServer, you have a link between the TDatasetProvider and the ClientDataset that will allow you to have communication between the ClientDataset and TDatasetProvider as needed.
-If, on the other hand, you choose to assign the data, you have effectively created a local storage mechanism for your data and the ClientDataset will not communicate with the TDatasetProvider component for more information or data.
+If you choose to assign the AppServer, you have a link between the TDatasetProvider and the ClientDataset that will allow you to have communication between the ClientDataset and TDatasetProvider, as needed.
+If, on the other hand, you choose to assign the data, you have effectively created a local storage mechanism for your data and will not communicate with the TDatasetProvider component for more information.

-In order to assign the data directly from a TDataset to a TClientDataset at runtime, use the code in Listing 21.9.
+In order to assign the data directly from a TDataset to a TClientDataset at runtime, use the code in Listing 32.9.